lucaslui/lucaslui/README.md

 - 👨‍💻 Working as a Senior Software Developer
 - 📖 Studying out of curiosity topics in Data Enginnering and Data Science
 - 🎓 Finishing my PhD degree in area of IoT Solutions
-- 🐧 Passionate about open source projects like Linux, Gnome and VSCode
+- 🐧 Passionate about open source projects like Linux, Gnome and VSCodium

 #### Languages ​​I use frequently